rumiio/SageMaker_Custom_Container/README.md

 ## Conclusion

 What you learned in this session:
 - You learned how to build a Docker container to deploy your train-completed Pytorch model.
 You can use the same method to deploy a model trained in different machine learning framework.
+Just update [Dcokerfile](./blob/master/Dockerfile) to install the framework of your choice.
 - You learned how to create a SageMaker model object that utilizes the custom container.
 - You learned how to deploy the model as a SageMaker endpoint.
 - You learned how to test the SageMaker endpoint from a Lambda function.